 4. Install Certbot

-After selecting your system specifications from the dropdowns, scroll down the page and copy the the command to install Certbot.
+After selecting your system specs from the dropdowns, scroll down the page, and copy the command to install Certbot.

 Next, go back to your SSH terminal and paste the command that you copied, then press Enter to execute the command.

 5. Generate SSL Certificates

 Now that you’ve installed Certbot, the next step is to generate the SSL certificates.
 Return to the certbot.eff.org website and copy the second command.